 The First Year Seminar is taught by a three-person team: faculty, co-facilitator, and student peer mentor.
-The faculty member serves as the academic advisor for the student’s first semester until a major is declared and teaches a general education course that is linked to the First Year Seminar.
+The faculty member leads the academic curriculum and evaluation for the course content.
 Co-facilitators are specialists from campus life who offer a range of advice and resources for co-curricular issues.
 The Peer Mentor is a student leader selected to ease transitions and offer on-the-ground advice and counsel.
-First Year Seminar meets for two semesters, providing a cohort and strong connection to all aspects of campus life for your time at Wittenberg.

-Optional June Orientation is a chance for you to visit campus and get acquainted with the place where you will call home for the next four years.
-At June Orientation you will tour your residence hall, attend informative sessions about life at Witt, talk to current students as well as other incoming First-Years and learn what it means to be a Wittenberg Student.
+Orientation is a chance for you to visit campus and get acquainted with the place you will call home for the next four years.
+At Summer Orientation you will tour your residence hall, view your class schedule, attend informative sessions about life at Witt, talk to current students as well as other incoming First-Years, and learn what it means to be a Wittenberg Student.